frankyeh/DSI-Studio-Cloud/README.md

 ## Limitations

 - **Not more than 256 scans data**: There is a maximum of 256 jobs per workflow run.
 DSI Studio will still generate SRC and FIB files for downloading, but fiber tracking cannot be executed due to the this limit.
-- **90-day data retention**: GitHub will retain workflor data only for 90 days before they are automatically deleted.

 ## Examples Dataset